cslylla/herhackathon-2022-merck-challenge-5/README.md

 - Further info about [HerHackathon](https://thehackathoncompany.com/herhackathon/)
 - More info about the [Merck Challenge for HerHackathon 2022](https://thehackathoncompany.com/wp-content/uploads/2022/04/HE23E51.pdf)
 - More info about the [PyScript](https://pyscript.net/)
-- All graphical elements are from [Freepik](https://www.freepik.com/vectors/physical-examination)
+- All graphical elements are from [Freepik](https://www.freepik.com/vectors/physical-examination) and [Freepik](https://www.freepik.com/vectors/roots)
 - The app is hosted on [Netlify](https://www.netlify.com/)